DanielTantsyura/nexus/database_code/README.md

 - Fields of interest
 - Other inferred information

+The system also generates relationship descriptions (like "University Friend" or "Industry Peer") using:
+- The current user's profile information
+- The contact's description
+- Any tags provided for the relationship

-This makes it easy for users to add contacts in a natural way without filling out forms.
+This makes it easy for users to add contacts in a natural way without filling out forms, while also getting meaningful categorization of relationships.

 ## Error Handling